ChrisTimperley/BugHunter/README.md

 ============

 ```
-./bugcollector.py [path_to_repository]
+./bugcollector.py [path_to_repository] [*options]
 ```

 Requirements
 ============

-As its minimum requirements, BugHunter requires Python 3 and the `gitpython` package to operate correctly.
-This package may be installed using `pip`, by executing the following command: `pip install gitpython`.
+At a minimum, BugHunter requires Python 3 and the `gitpython` package to operate correctly.
+This package may be installed using `pip`, by executing the following
+command: `pip install gitpython`.

+In addition to these minimum requirements, the host machine must be capable of compiling the source code of the project(s) under investigation.
+Failing this, BugHunter will be unable to produce the pre-processed form of the modified source code files, and thus, will be unable to perform an analysis of the repair.